Join me!

 Finally, we were ready to plant!
 With the tulips separate, I mixed together the 1300 remaining bulbs and dug about 20 different-shaped pockets.

-I then tossed in a couple of handfuls of bulbs, so it looked like they would fill the space quite nicely.
+I then placed a couple of handfuls of bulbs, so it looked like they would fill the space quite nicely.
 Then, we turned them all around so that the roots were pointed down and the tips up while laughing and shouting, “Bums down!”

 Then, we backfilled with the soil and placed the turf back on top.
 Of course, the turf was falling apart due to the heavy percentage of moss and weeds.
 Not enough turf roots were there to hold the structure together, so it became a mishmash of placing as many of the puzzle pieces back in as possible and topping the rest off with new soil and seed.